alherdom/Adalogix/final-memory.md

 In an increasingly interconnected and dynamic world, efficiency in logistics management becomes a critical factor for business success.
 In order to meet this need, we have developed this application that focuses on the optimization of resource management in an inventory, a customized user management with different roles to meet the needs of administrators, store managers and couriers, and a router so that routes can be organized for the delivery of goods and couriers can start the journey knowing all the information they need to know.

+Thus, the purpose of this document is to gather information on the most important points of the project development process, such as the technologies we have used, the research processes we have had to carry out, as well as what has been learned in the process, among other issues that will be detailed throughout this document.

 #### Inventory management:

 Our platform offers a robust inventory management tool that allows companies to maintain precise control of their stock.
 From product receipt to storage and distribution, our solution facilitates real-time monitoring of stock levels, identification of critical products and optimization of available resources.
 The developed application is prepared to manage both global stock and the stock of specific warehouses or stores.
 The optimization also applies to product loading, allowing the company to record stock entries through csv format.